kcarriedo/zoom-service/README.md

 To join a call, simply execute `ZoomService.sharedInstance.joinMeeting(number: String = ZoomAPI.defaultName, password: String = "")` in your code.
 Neither parameter is required.
 The MobileRTC framework will then take over and present a view on top of your app which will launch the call.

 Likewise, to start a call, simply execute `ZoomService.sharedInstance.startMeeting(name: String = ZoomAPI.defaultName, number: Int = -1, password: String = "")` in your code.
-If you specify a meeting number, ZoomService will attempt to create a call for the number specified, and will return an error if someone is already using the meeting number.
+If you specify a meeting number, Zoom Service will attempt to create a call for the number specified, and will return an error if someone is already using the meeting number.
 None of the parameters are required.

 ## Meeting Scheduling / User Account Management